open-ephys/ONI/source/api/liboni/oni.rst

     :ref:`liboni_example_set_buffers`). :struct:`oni_frame_t`'s created during
     calls to :func:`oni_read_frame` are zero-copy views into this buffer.

-    .. attention:: It is the user's responsibility to free the resources allocated by this call by passing the resulting frame pointer to :func:`oni_destroy_frame`.
+    .. attention:: It is the caller's responsibility to free the resources allocated by this call by passing the resulting frame pointer to :func:`oni_destroy_frame`.